4 Famous European Places You Can Also Find In Florida

 I’ve been craving a trip to Florida lately – but not simply to visit the more obvious tourist meccas of Orlando, Miami and the beaches.

-What began as a look at the travel blogging conference TBEX which this year is hosting it’s North American powwow in Fort Lauderdale, led to a little bit of research on Florida in general and the discovery of a surprising range of options for a European like me looking for a taste of home in the Sunshine State.
+What began as a look at the travel blogging conference TBEX in Fort Lauderdale, led to a little bit of research on Florida in general and the discovery of a surprising range of options for a European like me looking for a taste of home in the Sunshine State.

-Now that I’m in North America full time Florida has worked its way far closer to the top of my must-visit list, (ironically I’ve discovered that it’s actually easier to get there from London than my current hometown of Vancouver) and this is partly because while my perception of the destination has been shaped by the popularity of Orlando and the big hitter theme parks first and foremost, I’ve found that Florida also has a thriving arts scene and plenty to keep a solo traveller interested too.
+Being based in North America (Vancouver to be precise) Florida worked its way far closer to the top of my must-visit list, and this is partly because while my perception of the destination has been shaped by the popularity of Orlando and the big hitter theme parks first and foremost, I’ve found that Florida also has a thriving arts scene and plenty to keep a solo traveller interested too.

 Reveal Russia in Florida – St. Petersburg